 The Kingdom Parables are found in Matthew 13.
-In the previous chapter of Matthew, the Jewish leadership had attacked Jesus, denouncing His teachings and finally attributing His miracles to the power of Beelzebub (Satan).
+In the previous chapter of Matthew, the Jewish leadership had attacked Jesus, denouncing His teachings, and finally attributing His miracles to the power of Beelzebub (Satan).
 This prompted the Lord’s statement that their sins of unbelief were unpardonable.
-Actually the attribution of any of God’s work to any other source, whether it be another god, or chance as in the theory of evolution, or the current favorite, self, is blasphemy and therefore a sin (Isaiah 42:8).
+The attribution of any of God’s work to any other source, whether it be another god, or chance, or the current favorite, ourselves, is blasphemy and, therefore, a sin (Isaiah 42:8).
 What makes sin unpardonable is the refusal to accept the remedy God has provided in His Son, which is what they were doing.

-Matthew 13 opens with the “time stamp” that places this teaching later that same day so we’ll expect to find some expansion of his statement about unpardonable sin.
-And although they’re sometimes called the 7 Kingdom Parables, there are really only 6 that begin with the phrase “the Kingdom of Heaven is like … ” The first parable describes the world in general.
+Matthew 13 opens with the “timestamp” that places this teaching later that same day, so we’ll expect to find some expansion of his statement about the unpardonable sin.
+And although they’re sometimes called the 7 Kingdom Parables, there are really only six that begin with the phrase “the Kingdom of Heaven is like … ” The first parable describes the world in general.
 A parable, you know, is a heavenly story put into an earthly context.
 The meaning of the Greek word for parable is “to place alongside” as in a comparison.
 This means that everything in the parable symbolizes something else.
 Correctly interpreting the symbols is the key that unlocks understanding.
-Some think of parables simply as marvelous teaching tools but when the disciples asked Jesus why He taught in parables, He told them that His purpose was two fold; to enlighten believers while at the same time confusing unbelievers (Matt 13:11-15), and in fact there has been much confusion among commentators in correctly interpreting the symbols of the Kingdom Parables, as we’ll see.
+Some think of parables simply as marvelous teaching tools but when the disciples asked Jesus why He taught in parables, He told them that His purpose was two-fold; to enlighten believers while at the same time confusing unbelievers (Matt 13:11-15), and in fact, there has been much confusion among commentators in correctly interpreting the symbols of the Kingdom Parables, as we’ll see.

 One Final Note

-Keep in mind that Jesus was speaking to Jews in Israel engaged in an agrarian economy and so it’s logical that we should try and replicate their perspective in understanding the symbols He used.
-Since His listeners were only familiar with their Scriptures we’ll rely on the Old Testament as our theological guide and since most worked the land we’ll use our knowledge of agriculture to give us the proper context.
+Keep in mind that Jesus was speaking to Jews in Israel engaged in an agrarian economy.
+So it’s logical that we should try and replicate their perspective in understanding the symbols He used.
+Since His listeners were only familiar with their Scriptures, we’ll rely on the Old Testament as our theological guide, and since most worked the land, we’ll use our knowledge of agriculture to give us the proper context.